 - 1 hour pay-as-you-go sessions

-- 4-week mentoring programs
+- 4-week stress relief programs

-- 12-week mentoring programs
+- 12-week stress relief programs

 - Small-group stress relief support via my monthly online tapping workshops for:

 - University/college students [Next workshop: 17/10/2020, 5pm-6.30pm EEST]

 - Teachers [Next workshop coming up: 14/11/2020, 5pm-6.30pm EEST]

 - High school students [Next workshop: 30/01/2021, 5pm-6.30pm EEST]

 - Parents [Next workshop: 27/02/2021, 5pm-6.30pm EEST]

 WHAT I DO: I’M CREATING EDUCATIONAL PRODUCTS TO HELP SUPPORT